LogtalkDotOrg/logtalk3/manuals/sources/userman/predicates.rst

        ...

 Logtalk provides a directive, :ref:`directives_uses_2`, which allows us to simplify the code above.
-The usage template for this directive is:
+One of the usage templates for this directive is:

 ::